gcch/LaTeX-Compile-Script-for-Unicode/README.md

 ## License

-This script is released under the MIT license.
+This is released under the MIT license.
 See the [LICENSE](LICENSE) file.

 ## Author